 If you have been a victim of a hate related incident in the last year please take a few minutes to complete my Hate Crime Survey.
-It should take no longer than 10 minutes to complete and the results can help me to understand how victims feel, what the barriers are to reporting and to put in place the support victims want to see.
+The results can help me to understand how victims feel, what the barriers are to reporting and to put in place the support victims want to see.

 Anyone who witnesses or is a victim of a hate incident related should contact the Police on 101, or via other Force contact details at http://www.Derbyshire.Police.Uk/contact-us

 And don’t forget if you have been a victim of any kind of crime then information about support services for victims is available at www.core-derbyshire.co.uk